symbiote/silverstripe-addressable/README.md

 Quick Usage Overview
 --------------------

-In order to add simple address fields (address, suburb, city, postcode and country) to an object, simply apply to `Addressable` extension:
+In order to add simple address fields (address, suburb, city, state, postcode and country) to an object, simply apply to `Addressable` extension:

     Object::add_extension('Object', 'Addressable');